 Some Antarctic species have been taken to the verge of extinction for economic benefit.
-Others have been killed or disturbed, soils have been contaminated, untreated sewage has been discharged into the sea and rubbish that will not decompose or break down has been left behind in even the remotest parts.
+Others have been killed incidentally or disturbed, soils have been contaminated, untreated sewage has been discharged into the sea and rubbish that will not decompose or break down for hundreds of years has been left behind in even the remotest parts.

-The concerns for the environmental management of Antarctica is how to make good past damage and how to reduce the current and future impacts.
+The concern for the environmental management of Antarctica is how to make good past damage and how to reduce the current and future impacts.

-1 - Global warming, resulting in a loss of sea ice and land-based ice, this is greatest long-term threat to the region.
+1 - Climate change / Global warming, resulting in a warming of the sea and loss of sea ice and land-based ice, this is greatest long-term threat to the region.
 Already some ice shelves have collapsed and ice slopes and glaciers have retreated.
 Oceanic acidification (from extra dissolved carbon dioxide) is already leading to the loss of some marine snails thought to have a significant part to play in the oceanic carbon cycle.
 The breeding populations and ranges of some penguin species have already been altered.

-3 - Over fishing, much of the world's oceans are over-fished, the chances are that if investments into the kinds of boats and fishing gear needed for Antarctica are made, then it too will suffer this same fate.
+2 - Fishing, both legal and illegal.
+Much of the world's oceans are over-fished, the chances are that if investments into the kinds of boats and fishing gear needed for Antarctica are made, then it too will suffer this same fate.
 Fishing for krill could be particularly significant as these are at the bottom of many Antarctic food chains.
 There are already illegal fishing boats that ignore current regulations.

-4 - Pollution, CFC's and other ozone depletors are responsible for the ozone hole that has appeared over Antarctica for over 30 years, chemicals produced thousands of miles away are found in Antarctic ice and in the bodies of wildlife, discarded equipment, chemicals and oil can degrade the landscape.
+5 - Pollution, CFC's and other ozone depletors are responsible for the ozone hole that has appeared over Antarctica for over 30 years, chemicals produced thousands of miles away are found in Antarctic ice and in the bodies of wildlife.
+Discarded equipment, chemicals and oil can degrade the landscape.
 Fishing nets, plastic, lines, hooks etc. carried by the sea can result in great suffering or loss of life by birds, fish and marine mammals.

 Lakes on Signy Island in the Maritime Antarctic for instance have shown possibly the fastest local response to regional climate found anywhere on Earth.
 Average lake temperatures having risen by 0.9°C in 15 years while temperatures in the surrounding seas have stayed constant.